b-hayes/b-hayes/public/articles/2026-07-09-wayland-wont-let-you-fix-it.md

 It should not matter *who* triggered the window coming forward.
 On Wayland it's the whole ballgame.

+### Notifications that go nowhere

+Get a notification, click it, land on the thing it's about.
+That's the entire contract.
+Windows does it. macOS does it.
+My phone does it.
+Tap, you're in the app, you respond, done.
+It is the single most basic job a notification has.

+On GNOME/Wayland I click it, get a spinning progress cursor, and… nothing.
+The app doesn't come forward.
+The message doesn't open.
+I'm left to go hunt down whatever it was trying to tell me by hand — alt-tabbing around, digging through the app, finding it myself.
+The notification told me something needs me and then the OS shrugged.

+This isn't a nice-to-have I'm being precious about.
+It's my actual job.
+I manage people — the notifications *are* the work.
+Someone needs a decision, an approval, a reply, now.
+On every other platform I've ever used that's one click.
+Here there is no direct way to act on a single one of them.
+Every management duty that arrives as a notification turns into a scavenger hunt, and I do that hunt dozens of times a day.

+Same root cause as the windows-opening-behind problem, for what it's worth: GNOME hands the app an activation token and expects the app to use it to raise itself.
+If the app doesn't play along, GNOME spins and gives up.
+So a big chunk of my notifications are dead on click, and there's no setting anywhere to just make the OS *bring the window forward* — the thing it used to do, the thing literally everything else still does.

 ### Keyboard input: the OS eats your keys

 I bound `Super+.` to an emoji picker.
 Pressed it.
 Got nothing — except a stray `e` in my document and a keyboard that ignored every shortcut until I hit Escape.